jupyterhub/binderhub/doc/setup-registry.rst

 -------------------------------

 To use Azure Container Registry (ACR), you'll need to provide BinderHub with proper credentials so it can push images.
-You can do so by creating a `Service Principal <https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals>`_ that has the `AcrPush <https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#acrpush>`_ role:
+You can do so by creating a `Service Principal <https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals>`_ that has the `AcrPush <https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#acrpush>`_ role.

 1. Login to your Azure account::